FogNetwork/Mist/README.md

 `/video?=videoid&audio=false` Just the video

 ### Usage
-If you wish to use Mist commercially (on your service) you mist include credit to mist somewhere on your service
+If you wish to use Mist commercially (on your service) you must include credit to Mist somewhere on your service